 Depending on the specifics of your trip and the conditions, you can expect to wear merino for multiple days without it becoming smelly or feeling dirty.
 As a result, it’s a fantastic option for multi-day outdoor adventures, travel, or just about any time you’ll be working up a sweat and won’t be able to change layers for an extended period of time.
 For multi-day backpacking, climbing, and ski trips, merino simply is a no-brainer.

 Durability is merino’s Achilles Heel, particularly for the lightweight varieties and areas prone to heavy wear.
 We consistently only get a couple seasons out of our merino wool baselayers and casual shirts (although you can expect a longer life if you don’t wear them every day like we do).
 Lightweight merino tops are most prone to developing holes, and our mid and heavyweight shirts have held up far better.

 To extend the life of your merino products, wash them in cold water and line dry (even if the tag says you can machine dry, line drying helps prevent holes from forming).
-Market leader Smartwool also breaks it down nicely on their Caring for Your Wool Socks and Clothing page.
+Market leader Smartwool also has a nice break down of how to care for wool socks and clothing here.